Humed-Muhammad/mongo-playground/README.md

 - **Save Pipeline**: Save the pipeline or aggregation pipeline you created.
 - **Simple yet powerful UX**: Simply what you need no other extra unnecessary features.
 - **Start where you left off**: Just automatically remember where you left off.
+- **Copy Pipeline**: Copy your pipeline and pasted in your code.
+- **Export Pipeline Result To JSON Or CSV**: Export your pipeline result and save it to JSON or CSV file.

 ## Todo in the future